-Erik Barrios
+Erik Barrios Secretary

-Secretary

-New York, NY April 29, 2020
+New York, NY April 27, 2021

-The proxy statement, a form of proxy card and the Company's 2019 annual report to the stockholders, which consists of the Company's annual report on Form 10-K for the fiscal year ended December 31, 2019, are available online at www.proxyvote.com.
-If you plan on attending the Meeting, whether or not you intend to vote your shares in person, you will need to bring photo identification and proof of ownership of your shares as of the record date in order to be admitted to the Meeting.
-To obtain directions to the Meeting, please call the Company at 212-813-4900.
+The proxy statement, a form of proxy card and the Company's 2020 annual report to the stockholders, which consists of the Company's annual report on Form 10-K for the fiscal year ended December 31, 2020, are available online at www.proxyvote.com.
+If you plan on participating in the virtual Meeting, whether or not you intend to vote your shares at the Meeting, you will need the 16-digit control number included on your proxy card, your voting instruction form, or the Notice of Internet Availability of Proxy Materials previously mailed or made available to stockholders entitled to vote at the Meeting.
+If your shares are held for your account by a broker, bank or other institution or nominee, you should follow the instructions provided by your institution or nominee to be able to participate in the Meeting.
+Please allow time to complete online check-in procedures prior to the start of the Meeting.